geek-cookbook/geek-cookbook/manuscript/recipes/duplicati.md

 Launch the Duplicati stack by running ```docker stack deploy duplicati -c <path-to-docker-compose.yml>```

 ### Create (and verify!)
 Your First Backup
 Once you authenticate through the traefik-forward-auth provider, you can start configuring your backup jobs via the Duplicati UI.
 All backup and restore job configuration is done through the UI.
-Be sure to read through the documentation on [Creating a new backup job](https://duplicati.readthedocs.io/en/latest/03-using-the-graphical-user-interface/#creating-a-new-backup-job) and [Restoring files from a backup](https://duplicati.readthedocs.io/en/latest/03-using-the-graphical-user-interface/#restoring-files-from-a-backup) from the
+Be sure to read through the documentation on [Creating a new backup job](https://duplicati.readthedocs.io/en/latest/03-using-the-graphical-user-interface/#creating-a-new-backup-job) and [Restoring files from a backup](https://duplicati.readthedocs.io/en/latest/03-using-the-graphical-user-interface/#restoring-files-from-a-backup) for information on how to configure those jobs.

 !!! warning
     An untested backup is not really a backup at all.
 Being ***sure*** you can succesfully restore files from your backup now could save you lots of heartache later after "something bad" happens.